BEST theorem

 In graph theory, a part of discrete mathematics, the BEST theorem gives a product formula for the number of Eulerian circuits in directed (oriented) graphs.
-The name is an acronym of the names of people who discovered it: de Bruijn, van Aardenne-Ehrenfest, Smith and Tutte.
+The name is an acronym of the names of people who discovered it: N. G. de Bruijn, Tatyana van Aardenne-Ehrenfest, Cedric Smith and W. T. Tutte.

 Precise statement

 Let G = (V, E) be a directed graph.
-An Eulerian circuit is a directed closed path which visits each edge exactly once.
+An Eulerian circuit is a directed closed trail that visits each edge exactly once.
 In 1736, Euler showed that G has an Eulerian circuit if and only if G is connected and the indegree is equal to outdegree at every vertex.
 In this case G is called Eulerian.
 We denote the indegree of a vertex v by deg(v).